📃 July 2015 release notes

 <input type="reset">

-HTML element is rendered as a button, and resets all inputs in the form to their initial values.
-Learn more. -
+HTML element represents a button that sets all form fields to their initial values. -

 :checked